elisacristof/dncs_project/README.md

 ### User software requirements
 - VirtualBox
 - Vagrant
-- any BASH emulation used to run Git from the command line
+- any Bash emulation to run Git from the command line

 ## IMPLEMENTATIONS
 ### GUI configuration